 - Robot delivery of food, laundry, books, minimizing contact with human guards

-- Gym time alone, once a week, with trainer
+- Gym time alone, once a week, with a trainer

 - Background noise to counter effects of cells’ soundproofing